Visual-Craft/Logmon/README.md

 #### Regular, running external program

+    $ bin/logmon /path/to/file -c /path/to/program
-    $ bin/logmon /path/to/file /path/to/program
+    $ bin/logmon /path/to/file --command /path/to/program

 Instead of outputting lines to stdout Logmon will start `/path/to/program` and will write lines to program stdin.
-- Options and arguments for program can be passed after `--` argument:
+- Options and arguments for program can be passed as shown below:

-    $ bin/logmon /path/to/file /path/to/program -- -a --opt
+    $ bin/logmon /path/to/file -c "/path/to/program -a --opt"

 - If there are no new lines, program will not be started